Dr. Richard A. Vladovic Harbor Teacher Preparation Academy

-Dr. Richard A. Vladovic Harbor Teacher Preparation Academy (VHTPA), formerly Harbor Teacher Preparation Academy, is a middle college high school established within Los Angeles Harbor College (LAHC) in Wilmington, California, United States.
+Dr. Richard A. Vladovic Harbor Teacher Preparation Academy (VHTPA), formerly Harbor Teacher Preparation Academy, is a Middle College Program high school established within Los Angeles Harbor College (LAHC) in Wilmington, Los Angeles, California, United States.
 It is currently under the jurisdiction of the Los Angeles Unified School District and is part of the Middle College National Consortium.

 Under the middle college/dual enrollment program, students attend college courses at LAHC alongside high school classes, and can accumulate credits towards one or multiple associate degrees.
 Freshman and sophomores are automatically enrolled in "contract education" courses, college classes exclusive to VHTPA students.
 Upon entering junior year, students are allowed to self-enroll in college courses alongside LAHC underclassmen.

 VHTPA is a California Distinguished School, with full accreditation under the Accrediting Commission for Schools, Western Association of Schools and Colleges, which certifies that "an institution meets or exceeds established standards and is achieving its own stated objectives".
 The academy received the National Blue Ribbon in 2008 and the California Gold Ribbon in 2015.
 U.S. News & World Report ranks VHTPA as #1 out of 181 high schools in LAUSD, #4 in the Los Angeles Metro Area, and #8 out of 1,675 high schools in California.
 The academy maintains a 100% graduation rate.